roryp/reliable-web-app-pattern-java-workshop/Part7-Performance-Efficiency/README.md

 ## Conclusion

 Use caching to store frequently accessed data or content, reducing the load on your backend infrastructure.
-The Cache aside pattern checks the cache to see if the data is already stored in memory.
+The Cache-Aside pattern checks the cache to see if the data is already stored in memory.
 If the data is found in the cache, the application can quickly retrieve and return the data, reducing the need to query the persistent data store.

 ## Workshop Summary

-In this workshop we focused on a different aspect of building and deploying a reliable web application pattern with Java on Microsoft Azure.
-Here's a summary of what we learnt from each part:
+In this workshop, we focused on different aspects of building and deploying a reliable web application pattern with Java on Microsoft Azure.
+Here's a summary of what we learned from each part:

 | Part | Description |
 |------|-------------|